Awarded for an outstanding contribution to aviation safety.

 2011/12 Harbour Air Seaplanes

-2013 - 2014 Not Awarded
+2013 - 2014 not awarded

 2014/15 Hugh Browning

-2017 Commander Ian S Fitter RN
+2017 Cdr Ian S Fitter RN

 2018 Michael O'Donoghue CBE

-2019 Warrant Officer Class One Peter R Balcomb AAC
+2019 WOI Peter R Balcomb AAC

 2020 Master Air Engineer Stephen Hammond